trstovall/arka/README.md

       target: (byte, byte)                  # difficulty to mint a block link (average # of hashes)
       block_reward: bytes                   # units minted by block worker
       utxo_fee: bytes                       # rate of decay of UTXOs (age of UTXO * UTXO units)
-      data_fee: bytes                       # units per byte in each transaction is to be destroyed
+      data_fee: bytes                       # units per byte in each transaction are to be destroyed

     # each block includes a list of payments
     payments:

-    - from:                                 # sources are non-expired UTXOs and workstamps
+    - from:                                 # sources are non-expired UTXOs

       # spend a UTXO
-      - digest: bytes                       # block digest or H(link digest | payment index | output index)
+      - index: bytes                        # block digest or H(link digest | payment index | output index)
-        key: bytes                          # Present key that hashes to output address
+        uid: bytes                          # spender's public key that hashes to UTXO uid
         signature: bytes                    # 64-byte result of ed25519-sign of block digest by work block worker

       to:                                   # destinations are UTXOs

       # create a UTXO
-      - uid_hash: bytes                     # keccak-800 digest of receipient's public ed25519 key
+      - uid: bytes                          # public key or truncated key hash digest of receipient
         units: bytes                        # 1 coin = 2**30 units
         memo: bytes                         # can be used for layer 2 protocols